Prashant135432/JOB-PORTAL/README.md

 # JOB-PORTAL
-Pentaomnia has organised a hacthon.
+Pentaomnia has organised a Hackathon.

-Overview
+Overview :-

 The Job Portable Project is a versatile job orchestration system aimed at simplifying task scheduling and execution across diverse computing infrastructures.
 It offers a unified interface for managing jobs efficiently, adaptable to various deployment environments including standalone machines, clusters, and cloud platforms.

 Features

 Portability: Designed for seamless operation across heterogeneous computing environments, enabling consistent job execution experiences.

 Task Management: Streamlined creation, scheduling, and administration of tasks with minimal configuration overhead.